STAND. COM. REP. NO. 361

-Your Committee on Economic Development and Taxation, to which was referred S.B.
-No. 750, S.D.
-1, entitled:
+Your Committee on Water and Land, to which was referred S.B.
+No. 1254 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Economic Development and Taxation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 750, S.D.
-1, as amended herein, and recommends that it be referred to the Committee on Ways and Means, in the form attached hereto as S.B.
-No. 750, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1254, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1254, S.D.
+1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Water and Land,